FanMaker/Turducken/README.md

 .authorizedAlways
 .authorizedWhenInUse
 ```
-Calling `beaconsManager.requestAuthorization()` will prompt the user to get permissions when necessary and call this function when user gives or denies permission to use iOS Location tracking.
+Calling `beaconsManager1.requestAuthorization()` will prompt the user to get permissions when necessary and call this function when user gives or denies permission to use iOS Location tracking.

 ```
 func beaconsManager(_ manager: FanMakerSDKBeaconsManager, didReceiveBeaconRegions regions: [FanMakerSDKBeaconRegion]) -> Void
 ```
-In order to actually start tracking beacons, you need to call `beaconsManager.fetchBeaconRegions()`.
+In order to actually start tracking beacons, you need to call `beaconsManager1.fetchBeaconRegions()`.
 Be sure you have the right permissions before calling this or it won't work.
 Once beacons are retrieved from FanMaker servers, `didReceiveBeacons` will be called.

 **NOTE**: In order to fetch beacons from the API and start tracking them, user needs to be logged into the FanMaker UI before calling this function.